timscharfenort/Magisk/docs/details.md

 - Since the folder is encrypted, it is inaccessible in custom recoveries without any form of decryption (very rare case but still exists).
 - FBE is very finicky.
 If you wiped `/data` in TWRP (which wipes all encryption) and manually create folders that are meant to be encrypted without special treatment, it will result in bootloop.

 The solution of both situations above is to use `/data/magisk` when `/data/adb` does not exist.
-Magisk will handle migration at boot and properly setup the files to the expected location.
+Magisk will handle Migration at boot and properly setup the files to the expected location.

 ```
 SECURE_DIR=/data/adb